coldzerofear/device-mounter/README.md

 * Supports add or remove Device resources of running Pod without stopping or restarting
 * Compatible with kubernetes scheduler
+* Compatible with kubernetes device plugin
 * Compatible with cgroup v1 and cgroup v2

 ## Prerequisite

 * Kubernetes v1.22+ (other version not tested)
 * Docker / Containerd (other version not tested)
-* Runc based container runtime
+* runc based container runtime

 ## Supported devices